 Our core activities are research and policy analysis, convening, knowledge dissemination, collaborative initiatives, capacity building, and grant making.
 Key priorities include:

 Supporting comprehensive health insurance coverage and access to services.
 Universal, affordable, accessible health insurance offering comprehensive coverage is a prerequisite for obtaining adequate care—and for an effective, equitable health care system.
-New York has made remarkable leaps forward in decreasing the percent of residents without health insurance.
-But over 1 million New Yorkers still lack insurance and many more are underinsured.
+More than one million New Yorkers are still uninsured, and that number is likely rising.

 Promoting improvements in the quality and efficiency of health care delivery.
 Working with a broad range of partners, UHF is advancing transformative approaches to primary care, integration of behavioral and physical health care services, health care quality measurement and improvement, and transitions from institutional care to the home care setting.

 Fostering collaborations between the health care delivery system and communities.
-For both individuals and specific populations, health status is in large part a function of factors outside the doctor’s office, including the social determinants of health.
-Addressing those requires new and productive relationships between the health care sector and community services.
+For both individuals and specific populations, health status is in large part a function of factors outside the doctor’s office.
+Addressing individual social needs and the broader social determinants of health requires new and productive relationships between the health care system, public health agencies, and communities.